 Look into switching providers

 Although switching providers can seem like a major hassle, it can potentially save you a lot of money.
 Not only will you get access to the promotional rates again with a new service provider, but you also may be able to find a provider that offers better long-term rates than what you are currently paying.
+Some providers also offer cheap internet plans that you can explore.

 Your best chance of paying as little as possible when you switch providers is by:

-Ordering online: Most providers offer discounts or waive certain fees, such as the installation or activation fee, when you order online.
+- Ordering online: Most providers offer discounts or waive certain fees, such as the installation or activation fee, when you order online

 Negotiate your bill